 Turkey's Erdogan asks Putin to jointly manage oil fields in Syria's Deir al-Zor

-Turkish President Tayyip Erdogan said he asked his Russian counterpart Vladimir Putin to manage oil fields in northeast Syria's Deir al-Zor region, instead of "terrorists exploiting" them.
+Turkey's President Tayyip Erdogan said he asked his Russian counterpart Vladimir Putin to jointly manage oil fields in eastern Syria's Deir al-Zor region, in place of the Kurdish-led forces which control them now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)